RV AC Freezing Up in Orlando, FL

 Top causes

-1. Restricted airflow (high).
-Dirty filters or blocked ducts can limit airflow, causing the evaporator coil to freeze.
+1. Airflow restriction (high).
+A dirty filter or blocked ducts can restrict airflow, causing the evaporator coil to freeze.

-3. Refrigerant issues (low).
-Low refrigerant levels can prevent proper heat exchange, leading to freezing on the evaporator coil.
+2. Low refrigerant levels (medium).
+Insufficient refrigerant can lead to low pressure in the system, causing freezing on the evaporator coil.

 Repair matrix